NCKU-CIoTlab/TALMA-on-ALPS/README.md

 #### 📁 After Downloading

-Place the downloaded files into the **root directory** of the repository.
-Your project folder should look like this:
-#### 📁 After Downloading

-Please place the downloaded file(s) directly into the root directory of this project, so the folder structure looks like this:
+Please place the downloaded files directly into the **root directory** of the repository, so the folder structure looks like this:
 ```
 your-project-folder/
 ├── 3D_Model/
 ├── images/
 ├── input_video/
-│   ├── DPConvalescent.mp4
+   ├── DPConvalescent.mp4
-│   ├── DPConvalescentLeft.mp4
+   ├── DPConvalescentLeft.mp4
-│   ├── DPConvalescentRight.mp4
+   ├── DPConvalescentRight.mp4
 ├── demo_video.mp4
 ├── fig(2025-01-28_22_25_50)/
 ├── input.json